 Manchu is considered an ethnic group in China.
 Most of the Manchu still live in the northeast part of China.

-The Han People
+About The Han Chinese People

 The majority of people in China are considered Han Chinese.
 The Han Chinese make up about 92% of all the Chinese that live in Mainland China or the People’s Republic of China (PRC).